react-native-community/discussions-and-proposals/proposals/0000-out-of-npm-artifacts.md

 #### Cons

-* This solution addressed only the Android/JVM side of the problem.
+* ~This solution addressed only the Android/JVM side of the problem~ See the prototype paragraph for a solution that works on both platforms.
 * We will have to publish to remote Maven Repositories as part of our RN release process (i.e. a new step inside the CircleCI config, means yet another thing that can be broken) + we’ll have to maintain GPG keys for publishing.
 * We’ll have to make sure NPM packages and Maven pubblications are syncronized with a version number.